mikedevatos/java-neuralnetwork/README.md

  ![Neural Network](https://upload.wikimedia.org/wikipedia/commons/9/99/Neural_network_example.svg)

-## Usecase
+## Use-Case

 A TrainDataGenerator generates a random dataset of train and test data with a given size.
 I use a simple RealEstate class here as a example.
 The network should predict if a house is expensive or not.
 The network is trained with the price and possible rent of a house.
-The network should predict if a house is expensive or not.

 ## Usage
 This command will generate 10000 train and 1000 test data and train the network with it.
 Paramter true means that the generated data is equaly distributed.